8/10/19

 WFCR had a feature on the Palliative Care Unit in Hartford.
 Sounds like the same thing as a hospice except in a hospital setting.
 In the paper today, Allan Blair, president and CEO of the Economic Development Council of Western Mass, cited the Pioneer Valley's "long tradition of business excellence."
 WNEC has bought land abutting Evergreen Road.

 I watered the flowers and then worked on the Frank Wilson papers.
 While doing so, I came across a Devine handout from March 2nd.
 I drove out at 9:30am and made a deposit at Albank on Island Pond Road.
 I told them their countertop calendars needed correcting as they all read Tuesday June 1st.
-Then I got carpet cleaner at the hardware shop and cookies at Food Mart.
+Then I got carpet cleaner at the hardware shop.

 The front of the Penniman's roof appears to be done, I don't know about the back.
 When I got home I mowed the lawn, and while doing so looked over into Colleen's backyard.
 The plantings have come along very nicely and it is a wonderful garden.
 The pool with its plantings and floating lilies is still going and I counted four goldfish.